apitoolkit/apitoolkit-landing/docs/get-started/quickstarts/dotnet/dotnetcore/index.md

 ```

 The field `{Your_APIKey}` should be replaced with the api key which you generated from the apitoolkit dashboard.
-In practice, you would set this field using

 ## Redacting/Masking fields

 If you have fields which are too sensitive and should not be sent to APIToolkit servers, you can mark those fields to be redacted either via the APIToolkit dashboard, or via this client SDK.

 Redacting fields via the SDK means that those fields never leave your servers in the first place, compared to redacting it via the APIToolkit dashboard, which would redact the fields on the edge before further processing.
 But then the data still needs to be transported from your servers before they are redacted.

 To mark a field for redacting via this SDK, you simply need to provide additional arguments to the APIToolkitService with the paths to the fields that should be redacted.
 There are 3 potential arguments which you can provide to configure what gets redacted.